It is possible that you're seeing the wrong OBO Bettermann website. You can switch to the following national variants::

 (3.3) The customer must exempt the seller from the claims in the context of the assertion of protection rights of third parties.
 Services and expenses of the seller already made are to be compensated or reimbursed in case of assertion of third-party protection rights regardless of their maturity.

-§ 4 Prices and payment modalities
+§ 4 Prices and payment modalities, notification duties

 (4.1) The prices mentioned in the offers and documents of the seller are the ex-factory or the ex-warehouse prices of the seller.
 The prices do not include the respectively applicable value-added tax, the cost of packing, loading and unloading, freight, customs, insurance, dismantling, return and proper disposal of electrical and electronic old devices for commercial purposes as defined in the ordinance for waster electrical and electronic equipment, unless agreed upon otherwise.
 Fees, taxes or other expenses in the context of the delivery will be borne by the customer.
 Unless agreed upon otherwise, the delivery taken over from the seller does not include the unloading and bringing the goods.